RHEcosystemAppEng/rhpam-deployment/eap/rhpam-on-aws-automation-postgresql/jenkins/README.md

-ContainerName = the name of the container of the agent in pod DockerImage = the Docker image that the container will be derived from - must be sub image of jenkins/agent or jenkins/slave WorkingDirectory = the directory in which the agent will work in when provisioned for a pipeline PersistentVolumeClaim = a name of PVC that can be mounted into mount path in container in order to increase performance of build, for example, for a maven builder agent, it's sensible to mount a pvc to the agent's local repository directory, so it will not need to download the artifacts over and over on each build, just refresh whatever is new or deleted.
+ContainerName = the name of the container of the agent in pod DockerImage = the Docker image that the container will be derived from - must be sub image of jenkins/agent or jenkins/slave WorkingDirectory = the directory in which the agent will work in when provisioned for a pipeline PersistentVolumeClaim = Under Volumes Section, a name of PVC that can be mounted into mount path in container in order to increase performance of build, for example, for a maven builder agent, it's sensible to mount a pvc to the agent's local repository directory, so it will not need to download the artifacts over and over on each build, just refresh whatever is new or deleted.
 ```
 5.Click on Save.